Guy Swinnen Band

 Is the festival also for children?

 Yes.
-No childcare is provided, but we have an extensive programme tailored to children.
+No childcare is provided, but we have a programme tailored to children.
 See also the programme.

 What measures do you take around safe partying for everyone?